-Entry Level Master of Science in Nursing (ELMSN)
+Entry Level Nursing (MSN)

 Metropolitan State University offers two distinct programs leading to the Master of Science in Nursing (MSN):